AP report: Two more sources corroborate Tara Reade's allegations

 JOE BIDEN GETS FIRST TARA READE QUESTIONS IN HIS 16TH APPEARANCE SINCE HER SEX ASSAULT ALLEGATIONS WERE MADE

 Lynda LaCasse, one of Reade's former neighbors, reportedly claimed that Reade shared details about the alleged assault in the mid-1990s.
-One of Reade's former colleagues, Lorraine Sanchez, also told Business Insider that she remembered Reade complaining that her former boss assaulted her.
+One of Reade's former colleagues, Lorraine Sanchez, also told Business Insider that she remembered Reade complaining that her former boss harassed her.

 Reade was one of eight women who came forward last year with allegations that Biden made them feel uncomfortable with inappropriate displays of affection.
 Biden acknowledged the complaints at the time and promised to be “more mindful about respecting personal space in the future.”